Berlin does not equal Berlin. Its descriptions definitely vary a lot. As it turns out, Berlin is everywhere.

 Raising Cattle in Berlin

 But Berlin, Nevada, neither has a TV tower, nor a Red City Hall or a sexy new airport.
-It features a few wooden houses only, and some classic car wrecks standing around between them.
-This Berlin was abandoned 109 years ago, in 1911.
+It features a few wooden houses only, with some classic car wrecks that stand around between them.
+This Berlin was abandoned 110 years ago, in 1911.
 Today’s historic sightseeing spot has something else the big Berlin in Germany does not have, namely real mountains in its vicinity.

 O.k., let’s get to the right Berlin.
 This place must have a diner somewhere, where you can have hotcakes with syrup for breakfast and a real Hamburger with all the trimmings you want for lunch.
 It probably has a traffic light or two.
-Berlin, with a population of around 3,000 people, is just the right place for the Bee Gees.
-Their song ‘Massachusetts’ will tell you exactly where you are.
+Berlin, with a population of around 3,000 people.
+The Bee Gees’ song ‘Massachusetts’ will tell you exactly where you are, in this case.

 Mess on Main Street